 Banner art is suspended art.
 Nylon fabric installations include individual elements, structured and balanced to hang from ceilings in atriums where they naturally move with the interior air currents.Â The art is sewn out of beautiful nylon fabric into a tapestry of color.
 It is structured to fill an empty space with gentle movement and color.

 Mettje Swift designs suspended art.
-The translucent colors animate any space and humanize our experience of architecture.
-Our Suspended Art Installations, use the translucent, jewel-toned fabric tapestry in structured shapes, formed to catch the light and air currents.
+The translucent colors animate and humanize our experience of architecture.
+Our Suspended Art Installations in translucent, jewel-toned fabric is sculpted, structured and shaped to catch the light.